 Effectively advocating for the lab is a critical role for the lab manager.
 Lab managers need to effectively prioritize the various needs, plan a strategy to communicate, advocate, and win some of what the lab needs to be successful, and influence people in the chain of command around approval decisions.
 To be successful, lab managers need to write effective business cases and be agile to accept the feedback from key decision makers.
 Learning Objectives: Build plans for approval and evaluate alternatives, Understand the approval process, Navigate the approval process and influence approvers, Effectively write a two-part business case, Learn different ways to build the trust required to gaining approval.

 Assets are the things the lab uses to create value.
 Labs have many different kinds of assets.
 The most important is the people on staff.
 Lab managers must invest in, effectively use, and protect the lab’s assets.
 Due to competing priorities, lab managers must find the right balance of investments in the assets to meet budget and deliver technical value.
 There can be a variety of alternatives around obtaining and maintaining the assets required by the lab.
 These alternatives need to be investigated to find the high-value choices.
-Learning Objectives: Describe the different kinds of assets, Recognize that people are the greatest asset, Determine alternatives to obtain new equipment, Discover alternatives for repair and maintenance, Identify alternatives for instruments that are no longer needed.
+Learning Outcomes: Provide examples of the different kinds of assets available in the lab, Determine the steps involved in a capital purchase, Determine the alternatives that exist to obtain new instruments and equipment, Discover the alternatives to deliver repair and maintenance to existing instruments and equipment, Identify alternatives besides the trash for instruments that are no longer needed in the lab